 In addition to the signed warrant (to be kept in the student’s permanent departmental file), the student must also get signatures on the Doctoral Dissertation Reading Committee Approval Form.
-This form must be signed after all committee members have seen the final version of the dissertation, and submitted to the Graduate School by the end of the quarter the student wishes to graduate, simultaneously with the electronic submission of the dissertation.
-Information about the dissertation-filing process can be found at:
+This form must be signed after all committee members have seen the final version of the dissertation, and submitted to the Graduate School by the end of the quarter the student wishes to graduate.
+Information about how the dissertation filing process is available via the Graduate School and the University Libraries.

 It may be possible to pay the $250 Graduate Registration Waiver Fee if you were not able to submit your dissertation by the end of the quarter.
 Details about the eligibility requirements can be found on the Graduate School's website.